 "Mailman, Bring Me No More Blues"From: 'Anthology 3'

 Like "Medley: Rip It Up/Shake, Rattle and Roll/Blue Suede Shoes," "Mailman, Bring Me No More Blues" was a '50s tribute recorded during the loose 1969 sessions for the album that would eventually become Let It Be.
-By the time the record was released more than a year later, producer Phil Spector added choir, orchestra and other adornments (many of them without the Beatles' knowledge) to the stripped-down songs, making the group's final album seems more like a eulogy than a celebration.
+By the time the record was released more than a year later, producer Phil Spector added choir, orchestra and other adornments (many of them without the Beatles' knowledge) to the stripped-down songs, making the group's final album seem more like a eulogy than a celebration.
 This outtake of an obscure Buddy Holly number shows just how much fun the Beatles could still have playing together when no one else was around.